2024 America's Cup: Venue

-Royal Yacht Squadron Racing Ltd and Royal New Zealand Yacht Squadron planned to announce the venue for the 37th America's Cup by 19 September 2021.
+Royal Yacht Squadron and Royal New Zealand Yacht Squadron planned to announce the venue for the 37th America's Cup by 19 September 2021.
 New Zealand Prime Minister Jacinda Ardern said her Government wanted to see the cup defended in Auckland in 2023, and announced the availability of Government funding to assist Team New Zealand to stay together, subject to a number of conditions, including an expectation the Cup will be defended in New Zealand.

 However, on 29 March 2022, Barcelona was announced as the host of the 2024 America's Cup.

-Barcelona’s bid saw an unprecedented alliance across public and private entities working together to attract the America’s Cup to Barcelona which included the Government of Catalonia, Barcelona City Council, City Hall of Barcelona, Port of Barcelona, Barcelona Global’s investment agency and Barcelona & Partners.
+Barcelona's bid saw an unprecedented alliance across public and private entities working together to attract the America's Cup to Barcelona which included the Government of Catalonia, Barcelona City Council, City Hall of Barcelona, Port of Barcelona, Barcelona Global's investment agency and Barcelona & Partners.
 Of the previous 36 cup matches, 33 have been held in the defender's home waters.
 The Deed of Gift provides for the defender to name the venue if they and the Challenger of Record cannot reach agreement.

 Dates

-The dates for the 37th America's Cup will be announced either in the event protocol to be published before 19 November 2021 or earlier.
-The deed requires the match to be held in summer or summer-shoulder months.
-If the match is held in Auckland or elsewhere in the Southern Hemisphere, it must be held between 1 November and 30 April.
-If it is held on The Solent or elsewhere in the Northern Hemisphere, it must be held between 1 May and 31 October.
+The 37th America's Cup will be raced in Barcelona as a first-to-seven-wins series from 12 October 2024.
+It is expected to be completed on or before 21 October 2024.
+This complies with the deed which requires the match to be held in summer or summer-shoulder months.
+In the southern hemisphere, this is defined as between 1 November and 30 April.
+In the northern hemisphere, it is defined as between 1 May and 31 October.